There are several types of corporations to choose from. The choice depends on your goals, structure, and your industry requirements.

-- There are a limited number of shareholders (in California it is limited to only 35 shareholders) in a Closely Held Corporation.
+- There a limited number of shareholders (in California it is limited to only 35 shareholders) in a closely held corporation.

-- A professional corporation (P.C.) is owned by shareholders who are members of a profession (i.e. doctors, lawyers, or accountants).
+- A professional corporation (PC) is owned by shareholders who are members of a profession (e.g., doctors, lawyers, or accountants).

 - A PC is only allowed to have one type of share.

-- A non-profit corporation is a regular corporation that is designated “non-profit” by the Internal Revenue Service.
+- A non-profit corporation is designated “non-profit” by the Internal Revenue Service.